$\tau$-tilting finite algebras, bricks and $g$-vectors: The simplicial complex associated to -tilting modules

 \eqref{it:trf-Delta-sphere} If $n=0$, then $\sttilt A=\set{0,A}$, hence \th\ref{silting-object-gives-basis-of-K0}\eqref{it:bijection-sttilt-twosilt} implies that $\twosilt{S}{\T}=\set{\Sigma S,S}$.
 Therefore the geometric realization of $\Delta$ consists of two points and hence it is homeomorphic to a 0-dimensional sphere.

 Let $n\geq 1$.
-By \th\ref{properties-of-Delta} and part \eqref{it:-trf-Delta-shellable} we have that $\Delta$ is a finite shellable simplicial complex of pure dimension $n$ with empty boundary.
-Then, by the main result of \cite{danaraj_shellings_1974}, the geometric realization of $\Delta$ is homeomorphic to an $n$-dimensional sphere.
+By \th\ref{properties-of-Delta} and part \eqref{it:-trf-Delta-shellable} we have that $\Delta$ is a finite non-branching shellable simplicial complex of pure dimension $n$.
+So, by \th\ref{danaraj}, the geometric realization of $\Delta$ is homeomorphic to an $n$-dimensional ball or to an $n$-dimensional sphere.
+As moreover, again by \th\ref{properties-of-Delta}, $\Delta$ has empty boundary, we deduce that the geometric realization of $\Delta$ is actually homeomorphic to an $n$-dimensional sphere.
 The last claim then follows. \end{proof}

 Let $\Delta$ be a pure simplicial complex.
 We construct a free groupoid with set of objects $\Delta^{\max}$ as follows: Let $\alpha,\beta\in\Delta^{\max}$.
 If the intersection $\alpha\wedge\beta$ is a simplex of $\Delta$ of codimension 1, then there is a pair of mutually inverse isomorphisms $\varphi_{\alpha,\beta}\colon\alpha\to\beta$ and $\varphi_{\beta,\alpha}\colon \beta\to\alpha$. which we call \emph{mutations}.
 By definition, morphisms in $\Delta^{\max}$ are given by finite compositions of mutations.